 “Yes it’s been going well, I’m actually getting ready to go out with Cheyenne”

 “Just to town, we are meeting up at the old book shop at 2:22” There was a short pause at the other end whilst Alexis smiled, knowing what was going through her mother’s mind.

 “That is quite specific for Cheyenne”

 “I know, I kind of forced her to do that” An amused laugh came from her mother.

-“Well I just called to find out how you are, I haven’t heard from you in a while” Lillian frowned slightly.
+“Well I just called to find out how you are, I haven’t heard from you in a while” Alexis frowned slightly.

 “I know, I’ve been meaning to call I’ve jus-”